 I hooked up with a 1200 custom Harley-Davidson Sportster.
 With no disrespect to other makes, for me, Harley-Davidson was the best I had ever ridden and I still love every bit of it.

 Last year I called into Central Coast Harley-Davidson just to buy a shirt and chill out with the staff there who are always friendly and make you feel you have known them for years.
 The problem with that day — I walked out after buying a new Fat Boy Softail.
 I must say, the excitement was overwhelming!
 All that was left now was to go home and tell the misses — that crap didn’t go down well but the bike always wins.

 Riding around on this bike for me was like Kyle Sandilands driving his Rolls Royce — I couldn’t imagine anything better.

 Not long after I attended a Show & Shine at Central Coast Harley-Davidson — that’s when I spotted the best looking bike I had ever seen.
-This bike was owned by a top guy named Jason (you can see his bike featured in Ozbike #390).
-And as expected, he took out first place on the day.
+This bike was owned by a top guy named Jason, and as expected, he took out first place on the day.
 I became that inspired by his bike, I figured I would start on mine and hope the missus didn’t notice.

 The journey began with the help of truly great friends at Central Coast Harley-Davidson.
 We began the chroming cycle with a couple of parts that had to go to Queanbeyan, ACT, but the wait was worth it.